Simon-0711/ta_lyrics_sentiment_classification/README.md

 These kind of information has been mostly placed in special parentheses like [], <>, (), {}.
 To remove this, we were using regular expressions and filtered all text sequences inside parantheses (including the parantheses).
 <img src="images/chorus_text_cleansing_example.png" width="1000"/>
+The data cleansing and filtering of the kaggle dataset has been performed in the Jupyter notebook "kaggle_data_preprocessing.ipynb", which saves all the cleansed data in a .csv file.

 To store the data, we are using Elasticsearch.
 We created our own Elasticsearch index "lyrics_mood_classification" that saves information on the song name, artist name, lyrics and mood/sentiment for each song from the Kaggle dataset.
+To initialize the Elasticsearch index, we are firstly using the .csv file created in the "kaggle_data_preprocessing.ipynb".
+During this first index creation process, we are saving the index in an Elasticsearch dump file containing all information from the Elasticsearch index.
+For later initializations of the index, e.g., when the Docker container has been removed, the Elasticsearch dump file will be used, providing a faster start up.

 <TODO: Text on choice of moods/sentiments and how we balanced the data (Max)>